tomoyanonymous/juce_cmake_vscode_example/README.md

 ### common

 1: Open `juce_cmake_vscode_example.code-workspace` with Visual Studio Code.
-If recommended extensions are not installed, notification to install them will come up.
+If recommended extensions are not fully installed, notification to install them will come up.

 If CMake Tools is correctly installed, you will be asked which CMake Kits(compiler) you want to use.